 Azhdahak Volcano

-One of the most beautiful natural spots in Armenia is the 3,597 meters high extinct volcano of Azhdahak, located in the Kotayk region.
+One of the most beautiful natural spots in Armenia is the 3,597-meter-high extinct volcano of Azhdahak, located in the Kotayk region.

-This is a popular spot to hike to during the summers.
+This is a popular spot to hike to during the summer.

 Bjni Fortress